prisma-lab/cable-suspended-robots/README.md

 Once the simulation has started, in another terminal type the following command to generate an arms-induced oscillation around the vertical axis:

-`rosrun cable-suspended-robots-ros-pkg armsInducedOscillationCranebot.launch`
+`rosrun cable-suspended-robots-ros-pkg ArmsInducedOscillationCranebot`

 while to generate an unforced oscillation around the Y axis just run:

-`rosrun cable-suspended-robots-ros-pkg unforcedOscillationCranebot.launch`
+`rosrun cable-suspended-robots-ros-pkg UnforcedOscillationCranebot`

 ### Run simulation LiCAS